AI-HELP/sdk-ios-example/README.md

 **Best Practice：**

 > 1. Use this method to launch your APP's customer service.
 Configure specific welcome texts and AI story lines in the AIHelp Web Console to better the customer support experiences.
-> 2. Enable Manual Conversation Entry to allow users' to chat with your human support team with the  parameter "__showConversationFlag__" setting to "__1__", you may use this method for any user or as a privilege for some users only.
+> 2. Enable Manual Conversation Entry to allow users' to chat with your customer support team with the  parameter "__showConversationFlag__" setting to "__1__", you may use this method for any user or as a privilege for some users only.